sp-karl/OfficeDocs-SharePoint/SharePoint/SharePointOnline/add-and-edit-user-profile-properties.md

  ## Synchronize custom properties

-Custom properties from Active Directory or Microsoft Entra ID are not synchronized with SharePoint.
+Custom properties from Active Directory or Microsoft Entra ID aren't synchronized with SharePoint.
 For info about bulk updating custom user profile properties by using PowerShell, see [Call the import API from PowerShell](/sharepoint/dev/solution-guidance/bulk-user-profile-update-api-for-sharepoint-online#call-the-import-api-from-powershell).

 ## Need more help?